 Arete regards its students as beneficiaries, rather than consumers, of their educations: tuition and administrative expenses are kept to a minimum, and no student is turned away for inability to pay.

 Our purpose is to expand upon the educational models pioneered by L.L.
 Nunn in the early 1900s.
 Nunn’s organizations were designed to prepare servant leaders, and he structured his programs around three pillars: academics, labor, and self-governance.
-For the past two summers, the Arete Project has given college-aged women the unique opportunity to intensively engage in these areas during an 8-week summer program, which was held on an organic farm in Sebastopol, CA in 2014, and then, in 2015, on the campus of the Arthur Morgan School near Burnsville, NC.
-We are excited to announce that Arete will continue to call the Arthur Morgan School home for summer 2016.
+For the past several summers, the Arete Project has given college-aged women the unique opportunity to intensively engage in these areas during an 8-week summer program, which was held on an organic farm in Sebastopol, CA in 2014, and then beginning in 2015, on the campus of the Arthur Morgan School in Celo, NC, in the middle of the Blue Ridge Mountains.

 What is arete?